 The caption of a petition commencing a case under the Code shall contain the name of the court, the title of the case, and the docket number.
-The title of the case shall include the name, social security number and employer's tax identification number of the debtor and all other names used by the debtor within six years before filing the petition.
-If the petition is not filed by the debtor, it shall include all names used by the debtor which are known to petitioners.
+The title of the case shall include the following information about the debtor: name, employer identification number, last four digits of the social security number, any other federal tax identification number, and all other names used within six years before filing the petition.
+If the petition is not filed by the debtor, it shall include all names used by the debtor which are known to the petitioners.